emitanaka/quarto-anzjs/README.md

 <!-- README.md is generated from README.qmd.
 Please edit that file -->

-This is a [Quarto](https://quarto.org/), template for the *Australian and New Zealand Journal of Statistics* based on their LaTeX template in the [Author Guidelines](https://onlinelibrary.wiley.com/page/journal/1467842x/homepage/forauthors.html).
+This is an unofficial [Quarto](https://quarto.org/) template for the *Australian and New Zealand Journal of Statistics* based on their LaTeX template in the [Author Guidelines](https://onlinelibrary.wiley.com/page/journal/1467842x/homepage/forauthors.html).
 The original zip file that contains the style guide and latex template is available